mateuszcer/java-dependency-injection/README.md

-Stitcher is a minimalistic dependency injection framework for Java applications.
+Spike is a minimalistic dependency injection framework for Java applications.